-3. Select [Movie auto exposure].

-- When you press the shutter button halfway, the camera will focus with the current AF method.
+- By default, [AF: Movie Servo AF] is set to [Enable] so that the camera always keeps focusing (2). - When you press the shutter button halfway, the camera will focus with the current AF method.

-5. Record the movie.
+3. Record the movie.

 Press the movie shooting button to start recording a movie.
 You can also start recording a movie by tapping [•] on the screen.